getsentry/sentry-javascript/packages/replay/metrics/README.md

 # Replay performance metrics

-Evaluates Replay impact on website performance by running a web app in Chromium via Puppeteer and collecting various metrics.
+Evaluates Replay impact on website performance by running a web app in Chromium via Playwright and collecting various metrics.

 ## Resources